mattismegevand/sqlgbm/README.md

 ## Usage

-sqlgbm currently supports LightGBM models and can convert them to SQL queries:
+sqlgbm currently supports LightGBM and XGBoost models and can convert them to SQL queries:

 ```python
 from sqlgbm import SQLGBM